The Kahuna LM6800 has become known as the best budget chair there is. We put it to the test, and we agree.

 The very best feature is the button that says, “Fixed Spot.”
 This is a button all massage chairs should have, but not very many do.
 When you press this button, the massage chair gods answer your call and focus on that sweet spot.
 You feel “Ooo, that’s the spot!”, you press the magic button, and the rollers concentrate on that area.
 It’s pure magic.

-Key Takeaway: The Kahuna LM6800 massage chair has a range of great features.
+Key Takeaway: The Kahuna LM6800 massage chair has a range of great attributes.
 My personal favorites are the three zero gravity settings, the space-saving design, the L-track, and the “Fixed Spot” button.
 It really is an amazingly nifty piece of machinery for the price.
 I’m impressed.

 User Reviews, What Customers are Saying?